CSC207-UofT/course-project-utinder-1/README.md

 ## UTinder

-This project is about creating an Android app, called *UTinder*, that fulfills academics and community in the university.
+This project is about creating an Android app, called *UTinder*, that fulfills academics and community for the University of Toronto students.